Jim Forest: Biography

 In 1988, Forest was received into the Eastern Orthodox Church.
 From 1989, he was international secretary of the Orthodox Peace Fellowship as well as associate editor of its quarterly journal, In Communion.
 In 2017, he was ordained as Reader.

 Forest had a long-term friendship with Thomas Merton, who dedicated a book to him, Faith and Violence.
 Jim also accompanied the famed Vietnamese Buddhist monk, Thich Nhat Hanh.

 A journalist and writer, Forest's books include Praying with Icons, Ladder of the Beatitudes, The Road to Emmaus: Pilgrimage as a Way of Life, Loving Our Enemies: Reflections on the Hardest Commandment, Eyes of Compassion: Learning from Thich Nhat Hanh, biographies of Thomas Merton (Living With Wisdom), Dorothy Day (All Is Grace) and Daniel Berrigan (At Play in the Lions' Den), and several children's books, including Saint Nicholas and the Nine Gold Coins, Saint George and the Dragon and Silent as a Stone: Mother Maria of Paris and the Trash Can Rescue.
 He also wrote a memoir, Writing Straight With Crooked Lines.

+The Jim Forest Institute for Religion, Peace & Justice at St. Stephen's University in Canada is named for Forest.

 Forest and his wife Nancy, a translator and writer, lived in Alkmaar, the Netherlands.
 He died there on January 13, 2022, at the age of 80.